Was Your Breakup A Mistake? 4 Signs You Might Grow To Regret It

 While family and friends may have your best interests at heart, they don’t always know the whole story — only you know the inner workings of your relationship and can decide what feels right.
 Take some time to evaluate your loved ones’ concerns were about your relationship, and then you can figure out whether they were valid or not.

-Now that you’ve hopefully worked through your tragedy and begun the process ofhealing, you may have realized that your bond with your previous partner is worth salvaging.
-If that’s the case, Trescott, advises being honest with your ex about your confusion and fear during your time of tragedy — a supportive, understanding partner will likely be able to emphasize with the difficulties you faced that may have led to a premature breakup.
+Now that you’ve hopefully worked through your tragedy and begun the process of healing, you may have realized that your bond with your previous partner is worth salvaging.
+If that’s the case, Trescott, advises being honest with your ex about your confusion and fear during your time of tragedy — a supportive, understanding partner will likely be able to empathize with the difficulties you faced that may have led to a premature breakup.

 It can be rather challenging to assess whether a breakup was a mistake or not — mainly because it’s typical to have some regrets after ending a relationship, even if it wasn’t a healthy or totally happy one.